Sonic the Hedgehog 2: Gameplay

 The special stages, in which the player collects rings to obtain a Chaos Emerald, are presented in 3D, unlike the rest of the game.

 If the player passes a checkpoint with 50 or more rings, they can warp to a special stage for an opportunity to collect one of the seven Chaos Emeralds.
-The player runs through a half-pipe course, collecting rings and dodging bombs.
+The player runs through a half-pipe course, collecting rings, and dodging bombs.
 A set number of rings must be collected to obtain the emerald.
 If the player collides with a bomb, they lose ten rings and are immobilized momentarily.
 The stages rise in difficulty and the player cannot enter any stage without passing the previous one.
 After finishing, the player is transported back to the star post they used to enter, with their ring count reset.
 When all the Chaos Emeralds have been collected, Sonic can transform into Super Sonic by collecting 50 rings.
 Super Sonic is nearly invincible, runs faster, and jumps farther, but loses one ring per second and reverts to normal when his rings are depleted.

 Sonic 2 introduces a multiplayer game mode where two players compete against each other in a split-screen race across three levels.
 After one player finishes a level, the other player must finish within a minute.
 Players are ranked in five areas (score, time, rings held at the end of the level, total rings collected, and the number of item boxes broken).
 The player who excels in the most categories wins.
 Players can also compete to obtain the most rings in the special stages.

 Knuckles in Sonic 2

-Sonic & Knuckles was released in 1994, two years after Sonic 2.
+Sonic & Knuckles was released in 1994.
 The Sonic & Knuckles game cartridge features a "lock-on" adapter that allows players to insert other Sega Genesis cartridges.
 Attaching Sonic 2 unlocks Knuckles the Echidna in Sonic the Hedgehog 2, a variation of Sonic 2 in which the player controls Knuckles the Echidna, a character introduced in Sonic the Hedgehog 3 (1994).
 The levels are identical, but Knuckles can glide and climb walls, allowing him access to areas inaccessible to Sonic or Tails.
 However, he cannot jump as high, making some areas, such as certain boss fights, more difficult.